-Is 2018 is the year for you to start making money online?
+Is 2020 is the year for you to learn how to make money online?
 Then you need to know the answer to this question: What is affiliate marketing?

 If you already know what affiliate marketing is, you probably know that people have made serious money with this online business model.

 But if you aren’t sure that it still works (or how to make it work for you), you’re in the right place.
 And yes, selling affiliate products is an awesome side hustle idea.